sartak/sartak.org/writing/learning-to-build-abstractions-in-quartz-composer.md

 Hook the `Result` outlets of these two patches up to the `End Values` of the corresponding transitions.

-Now, we'll need to publish the `Index`, `Count`, and `Radius` properties.
+We'll need to publish the `Index`, `Count`, and `Radius` properties.
 If we do that on one of the two `Mathematical Expression` patches, the other one won't get those inputs.
 If we do it on both patches, we might expect that Quartz Composer would send the same value to both patches, but that's not the case.
 The patch just publishes two sets of inputs with the same names.
 Useless!

 What we want here is an `Input Splitter`.
 Right click one of the `Mathematical Expression` patches and select `Insert Input Splitter` for `Radius`.
 This gives you a tiny patch with an unnamed input and output.
 The key to using this is that you can send output from one patch as input to multiple other patches.
 So drag the noodle from the `Radius` `Input Splitter` to both `Mathematical Expression` patches' `Radius` input.
 Repeat for `Index` and `Count`.

 Then finally we can publish the `Radius`, `Count`, and `Index` properties in the usual way from the `Input Splitter` patches.

-With all those changes made, my `Radial Button` patch now looks like this:
+With all those changes made, my `Radial Button` patch looks like this:

 <img width="640" height="423" src="/img/blog/learning-to-build-abstractions-in-quartz-composer/radial-splitters.png">